 This sentence led historians to believe that a special occasion occurs on April 1st, in which others can be tricked.

 The public Roman festival Hilaria (which has roots as an early April Fools’ Day) was traditionally held on March 25th.

-This was in comparison to somber days that the Emperor had hosted previously.
+This was in comparison to the somber days that the Emperor had hosted previously.

 The Festival of Fools tradition still occurs in Spanish-speaking countries, where the day is devoted to mischief and merriment for all ages.

 Old French countries held week-long celebrations that ended on April 1st.
-These traditions were in lieu of celebrating New Years Day and making fools of others who did.
+These traditions were instead of celebrating New Years Day and making fools of others who did.

 How Long does April Fools Day Last?

 Traditionally in places such as Australia, Canada, and the United Kingdom, April Fools’ jokes last until midday.